 The Path To Victory

-The 2018 Regional competition was not without some bumps in the road.
-The 2018 Regional Tournament was held on March 17 at Biddeford Middle School.
-Acton placed second, qualifying them for a place at the State tournament.
-Using the experience of Regionals, the team reworked their skit to solve some problems they encountered, refined and repaired their props and practiced the reworked skit and Spontaneous problems several times a week to prepare for the State Tournament.
+The team won first place in the 2019 Regional competition held at Biddeford High School on April refined and repaired their props and practiced the reworked skit and Spontaneous problems several times a week to prepare for the State Tournament.

 The commitment and work ethic of the team members paid off!

 The balsa team won the Dube “350” award in 2018!
 This feat is rare because teams must achieve a perfect score in all judged categories in their division at the State tournament.
 Specifically:

 - First place in the Long Term Problem